hilmanski/freeStuffDev/content/stuff/tally-forms.md

 snippet="The simplest way to create beautiful forms & surveys, for free.
 Without knowing how to code!" tags = ["form"]
 +++
-99% of Tally's features are available to solo user for free and without limits.
+99% features are available to solo user for free and without limits.